bobleesj/learn-swift-with-bob/course/object-oriented-swift/override-init-method-property.md

 # Override Init

 ## Introduction
-Welcome to Lesson 4 of The UIKIt Fundamentals Part 1 Object Oriented Programming.
 In this lesson, you are going to learn what it means by the word `super`.
 A lot of beginners often have no clue but copy because they have seen on StackOver Flow or tutorials.
 Today, we are going to dive in what's really going on.
 There are a lot of examples, so let's get started.

 ## Problem
 Problem: Super...
 Super.init?